 * * *

 When Kanna stepped back out through the gate, fully dressed in white, she refused to look at Goda.
-Because her stare was fixed at the ground, she sensed Goda’s movements only by watching the tall shadow on the sand as it stretched out in front of them.
+Her stare fixed at the ground, she sensed Goda’s movements only by watching the tall shadow on the sand as it stretched out in front of them.

-In a daze, Kanna had no idea what had just happened and she didn’t know where she could go—but she decided that she was leaving anyway, so she set her jaw and shuffled forward.
-She did not stop even when she heard Goda’s smooth movements behind her, even when she heard the rustle of heavy fabric.
+In a daze, Kanna had no idea what had just happened and she didn’t know where she could go—but she decided that she was leaving anyway, so she set her jaw and shuffled faster, pushing through the shudders that came with every gust of wind.

-“What have you done to me?” she said.
-It was the first phrase that rose to the top of her mind, and she hadn’t entirely expected to say it out loud.
+“What have you done to me?”
+Kanna asked.
+It was the first phrase that rose to the top of her mind, though she did not actually know what Goda’s part was in the whole onslaught.
 Goda took her by the arm and cut her stride short.

 “Earlier today, you said you were thirsty.”